-Note: Practical Nurses (LPN/LVN) who are graduates of state approved programs of practical nursing can be admitted to Level II based on previous education.
+Note: Practical Nurses (LPN/LVN) who are graduates of state approved programs of practical nursing may be evaluated for admission to Level II based on previous education.
 Individual assessment of the applicant transcript will be necessary.
+Applicants who have previously attended a nursing program must have a letter submitted from the Dean or director of that program that includes a statement regarding the student's standing in the previous program.
+The nursing program director reserves the right to contact the director of the previous program